wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 By default, WordPress only displays a Plugins menu item to Super Administrators.

 To change this behaviour, select the "Enable administration menus - Plugins" checkbox at the bottom of the Network Settings Admin panel.
-For your convenience, this checkbox is also provided in the plugin's Network Settings page.
+For your convenience, this same WordPress setting can be controlled from the plugin's Network Settings page, through the Plugins row of the "Who Sees Them?" permissions table.

 == Changelog ==

+= 2.0 =
+* Add Must-Use plugins and Drop-ins to the Installed Plugins Admin panel for individual sites of a WordPress Network.
+* Add Settings to control the display of different types of plugins on the Installed Plugins Admin panel for individual sites of a WordPress Network.

 = 1.2 =
 * Expand plugin's Network Admin panel to show where (which sites) each plugin is Activated.